Web design for tradesmen — why trade businesses in the UK need a proper website in 2026, by AJ Web Design Cambridge

 This guide was first published on 8 April 2026.
 All prices and statistics reflect current UK market data.
 I review and update this guide quarterly.

-About the author: AJ is the founder of AJ Web Design with over 20 years (since 2004) of experience in web design and digital marketing.
+About the author: AJ is the founder of AJ Web Design, launched in 2024.
 Based in Cambridge, I built over 20 trade websites for plumbers, electricians, builders, barbers, and personal trainers across the UK.
 Every site I build gets tested on a real phone before delivery.
 Connect on Facebook or call 07549 636 200.

 Want a website that actually brings in work?